 Quitting ketamine safely with the help of a medical professional will help you avoid uncomfortable ketamine withdrawal symptoms.
 Since ketamine is a dissociative drug, quitting safely means taking strides to support your mental, physical, and behavioral health.
 Qualified addiction centers can help you do this through drug tapering and a monitored detox process.

-If you’re struggling with a substance use disorder, Zinnia Healing can help.
+If you’re struggling with a substance use disorder, Zinnia Health can help.
 We offer medical detox centers specializing in helping people like yourself overcome drug abuse.
 To find an inpatient or outpatient treatment center near you, contact us today or call (855) 430-9439 for assistance.